-The problem with the standard American diet is the preponderance of heavy sweet tasting foods: wheat, dairy, meat, potato, sugar, and the absence of pungent, bitter, astringent, and sour tastes, such as is found in condiments, pickles, and spices in other lands.
+The problem with the standard American diet is the preponderance of heavy sweet tasting foods: wheat, dairy, meat, potato, sugar, and the absence of pungent, bitter, astringent, and sour tastes, such as is found in condiments, pickles, and spices like Coriander and Coriander Oil.

 Part of this is traceable to the Puritan revolution in England, part of it to dominance of the early immigrant groups who all came from bland culinary lands, such as Germany, England, Scandanavia, and Ireland, and, on top of all that, I suspect, from the pioneer experience.

 It is spices, and intenser flavors, such as you get even in mustard (bitter, pungent, astringent, sour, salty) that help digest heavier blander foods.
-Like the way chile is used in Latin America against corn, beans, and squash.
+Like the way chile was used by the Indigenous Peoples of Meso and North America to spice up a diet heavy in bland and cooling corn, beans, and squash.

 Properties of Coriander Seed in Ayurveda

 Now comes this report, from the New York Times, on my favorite cooking spice, Coriander Oil, which is found in a vast array of dishes in Indian cuisine.

 “Researchers from the University of Beira Interior in Portugal report that the essential oil extracted from coriander seeds can kill bacteria related to food-borne diseases, like E. coli.
 Coriander oil has been used for centuries as a folk remedy for a number of ailments.
 Researchers have also previously found that this essential oil may ease cramps, aid in digestion, soothe fungal infections and reduce nausea.”